elastic/elasticsearch/x-pack/plugin/esql/qa/testFixtures/src/main/resources/README.md

 ;
 ```

-The `// tag::` and `// end::` are standard asciidoc syntax.
+The `// tag::` and `// end::` are standard asciidoc syntax for working with [tagged regions](https://docs.asciidoctor.org/asciidoc/latest/directives/include-tagged-regions/#tagging-regions).
 Weird looking but
 you aren't going to type it by accident!

 Finally, this'll appear in the docs as a table kind of like this: